neondatabase/website/content/docs/guides/logical-replication-postgres.md

 To enable logical replication in Neon:

-1. Select your project in the Neon console.
+1. Select your project in the Neon Console.
 2. On the Neon **Dashboard**, select **Project settings**.
 3. Select **Beta**.
 4. Click **Enable**.